 Americans love quirky regional burgers—from the butter burgers of Wisconsin to the pastrami-topped burgers of Utah.
 Our favorite is the Midwestern smashed burger, which involves using a spatula to thwack a ball of ground beef into a thin patty while it cooks in a cast-iron skillet.

 Get our recipe for A1 Swiss Burgers.

 Grilling or oven-roasting your chicken wings cuts the fat content down significantly.
 It's also easier, cheaper (no quart of oil for frying!), and tastier (especially on the grill!).

 Copycat KFC Chicken Sandwich

 Craving a KFC chicken sandwich right now?
 Don't worry, this recipe is going to satisfy that craving in an instant.
-We have a copycat KFC chicken sandwich recipe that's going to knock your socks off.
+Yes, we have a copycat KFC chicken sandwich recipe that's going to absolutely knock your socks off.

 Get our recipe for Copycat KFC Chicken Sandwiches.

 Traditional North Carolina pulled pork is dressed with nothing more than a bit of spicy cider vinegar, which is used to accentuate the meat's flavor—not mask it.
 We get back to the humble hog treatment and turn out a sandwich packed with flavor yet light on calories.